jy3736/pyprog2-23s-midterm/src/prob02/README.md

 ## Requirements

 The program should be designed to find and print all prime numbers within a given range.
 Two functions, is_prime and main, should be implemented.
-The is_prime function should accept a single integer parameter, n, and return True if n is a prime number; otherwise, it should return False.
-The main function should accept two integer parameters, a and b, representing the range of numbers to check for primes.
+The is_prime function should accept a single integer parameter, n, and return True if n is a prime number; otherwise, it should return False.The main function should receive two integers, a and b, from the input() function, representing the range of numbers to check for primes.
 It should then iterate through each number in the range, calling the is_prime function on each one.

 ## Example Usage